JadenAlberding/JadenAlberding/README.md

     - [ ] Implement reward system _IN PROGRESS_
     - [X] Create a simulation
     - [ ] Train model on simulated data
-    - [ ] Use API's to receive real time data
+    - [ ] Use API's to receive real-time data
     - [ ] Test trained model on real data
     - [ ] Create a front end for the AI
     - [ ] Link AI with a trading Broker and test with a small account